CarlosLeyvaAyala/Max-Sick-Gains/Help/010 overview.md

 When you ==sleep==, some of your `Training` gets added to this variable. **Once you get to `100%` or more you advance to the next `Fitness Level`**.
 Be too inactive and once you reach negative numbers you will go back to the previous `Fitness Level`.

-### Notes on weight
-Unlike weight gaining mods like PI or SPP, weight is used differently here.
-In Max Sick Gains, **weight is used to change your current muscle definition** if you activated that option.

-This has to be this way because of some arcane hacks I used to make Actors change muscle definition, and it can totally make it kind of incompatible with mods that alter PC weight, like the aformented SPP or PI.
-Other mods, like Hormones will also be affected.

-This incompatibility is not of the CTD kind (hopefully), so don't worry.
-It's just that, even if those mods are making their calculations correctly, you won't see them reflected on the shape of your body because of your ==zeroed Bodyslide== armors and this mod.
-Also, expect to get random variations on your muscle defintion.

 *[PI]: Pumping Iron
 *[SPP]: Sandow Plus Plus